Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 There is no hard and fast rule of what constitutes a reasonable measure.
 This can vary within different functions of an organisation as well as between sectors.
 All employers should do what they can in the workplace to change the way they work and for those responsible for premises should do what they can to change the way premises are used.

 This guidance does not provide exhaustive advice of what should be done in every eventuality, but outlines considerations that businesses and organisations should reflect in determining measures.
 It will be for those subject to the requirements to justify the reasonable measures that they have adopted.
-They will need to demonstrate how they have considered what is reasonable to minimise the risks faced by workers who have to continue to attend work in their workplace and to those entering any premises.
+They will need to demonstrate how they have considered what is reasonable to minimise the risks faced by workers who have to attend work in their workplace and to those entering any premises.

 What is the legal requirement upon which the guidance is based?